 A consultant provides content, the facilitator provides process.
 A consultant is hired for what they know, a facilitator is hired to help the group bring forward what they know.

 So, she and I continue to go back and forth on how we want to run our joint session.
-Her job is to offer her insights and gain the approval of the group and mine is to is to discover what the group thinks and enable them to agree with each other.
+Her job is to offer her insights and gain the approval of the group and mine is to discover what the group thinks and enable them to agree with each other.

 Honestly, I am not entirely sure how we will resolve our distinct approaches.
 And please stay tuned to hear how it ended up.